jfoster/OneTapClear/README.md

 ### Installing

-Make your THEOS_DEVICE_IP flag is set and run `make package install`
+Make sure your THEOS_DEVICE_IP flag is set and run `make package install`